What do you do when you need to pack some leftovers for work? Or cover over that bowl full of food in the fridge?

 Rather than opting for a plastic or silicone lid, we recommend going for elasticated fabric lids or simply DIY-ing the process by using a spare cloth with a sturdy elastic.

-There’s always a way to reduce our daily plastic use, and with so many more sustainable alternatives to choose from, you’ll have no trouble finding the right cling film alternatives for your food wrapping!
+There’s always a way to reduce our daily plastic use, and with so many more sustainable alternatives to cling film to choose from, you’ll have no trouble finding the right option for your kitchen and food wrapping!